A panther chameleon, found in the tropcial forests of Madagascar. Renee Grayson, Flickr

-The Earth is undergoing a mass extinction that could see up to a million species disappear in the coming decades – and humans are contributing heavily to this.
+The Earth is undergoing a mass extinction that could see up to a million species disappear in the coming decades – thanks in large part to humans.

 During the 20th century, extinction rates were about 100 times higher than they would have been without humans significantly altering most of the planet’s surface.

 What does this loss of biodiversity mean for the future of the planet and its inhabitants – and what can we do about it?
-The first step is understanding the basics, unraveled in easy-to-digest terms here in this explainer:
+Here’s what you should know.

 “Biological diversity” means the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part.